makerdao/community/governance/polls/Reduce Ilk Liquidation Ratios - August 16, 2021.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option, then the following actions will be taken:**
 * These parameter changes will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this parameter change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the Friday executive passes, then these parameter changes will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option, then no further action will be taken at this time.**